dojo/framework/docs/en/creating-widgets/supplemental.md

 ### Virtual nodes example

 The following sample widget includes a more typical render function that returns a `VNode`.
-It has an intended structural representation of a simple `div` DOM element, that includes a text child node:
+It has an intended structural representation of a simple `div` DOM element which includes a text child node:

 > src/widgets/MyWidget.ts